meta-llama/llama-stack-apps/README.md

   - zero-shot: the model can learn to call tools using previously unseen, in-context tool definitions
 - providing system level safety protections using models like Llama Guard.

-> [!NOTE]
-> The Llama Stack API is still evolving and may change.
-Feel free to build and experiment, but please don't rely on its stability just yet!

 An agentic app requires a few components: